-The Scheme is exposed to credit risk, which is the risk that the counterparty will be unable to pay its obligations in full when they fall due, causing a financial loss to the Scheme.
+The Portfolio is exposed to credit risk, which is the risk that the counterparty will be unable to pay its obligations in full when they fall due, causing a financial loss to the Portfolio.

 Note 11.
-Financial Risk Management Objectives and Policies (continued)
+Financial risk management objectives and policies (continued)

-The Scheme does not have a significant concentration of credit risk that arises from exposure to a single counterparty or group of counterparties having similar characteristics.
-The main concentration of credit risk, to which the Scheme is exposed, arises from cash and cash equivalents and amounts due from brokers balances.
+The Portfolio does not have a significant concentration of credit risk that arises from exposure to a single counterparty or group of counterparties having similar characteristics.
+The main concentration of credit risk, to which the Portfolio is exposed, arises from cash and cash equivalents and amounts due from brokers balances.
 None of these assets is impaired or past their due date.
 The maximum exposure to credit risk at the reporting date is the carrying amount.

-To reduce the concentration of credit risk exposure, the Scheme has appointed Interactive Brokers Australia Pty Ltd as the custodian and Westpac Banking Corporation as the banker of the Scheme.
-The Standard and Poor's long term issuer credit rating of the Scheme counterparties as at 30 June 2023 are:
+To reduce the concentration of credit risk exposure, the Portfolio has appointed Interactive Brokers Australia Pty Ltd as the custodian, Westpac Banking Corporation as the banker and Zepto Payments Pty Ltd as the payment provider of the Portfolio.
+The Standard and Poor's long term issuer credit rating of the Portfolio counterparties as at 30 June 2024 are:

-- A- for Interactive Brokers Australia Pty Ltd - A+ for Westpac Banking Corporation.
+- A- for Interactive Brokers Australia Pty Ltd - AA- for Westpac Banking Corporation - AA- for Cuscal Limited, the sponsor of Zepto Payments Pty Ltd.

-The Scheme trades only with recognised, creditworthy third parties, and as such collateral is not requested nor is it the Scheme's policy to securitise its trade and other receivables.
+The Portfolio trades only with recognised, creditworthy third parties, and as such collateral is not requested nor is it the Portfolio's policy to securitise its trade and other receivables.

 Note 12.
-Related Party Disclosure
+Related party disclosure